sourceryinstitute/Defunct/README.md

 <a name="contributing">
 ## Contributing</a> ##

-Please see the [CONTRIBUTING] file.
+Please see the [CONTRIBUTING file].

 <a name="status">
 ## Status</a> ##